sgivan/RNA-Seq-Toolkit/README.md

 # The RNA-Seq Toolkit #

-These scripts were developed by Scott Givan and colleagues at the Informatics Research Core Facility at the University of Missouri in the USA.
+Development of the RNA-Seq Toolkit is led by Scott Givan.
+Contributions have also been made by colleagues at the Informatics Research Core Facility at the University of Missouri and the Bioinformatics and Biostatistics Core at the Van Andel Research Institute.
-These scripts are under constant development and improvement.
+The RNA-Seq Tookit is under constant development and improvement.
 If you have any questions or concerns, please contact Scott at sgivan@yahoo.com.

-Note that the most recent branch for the TopHat, Cufflinks, Cummerbund pipeline is "doku".
-The current branch that uses HISAT2, Stringtie and Ballgown is "HISAT2".
-The FirstSTAR branch is being adpated to use STAR and DESeq2.
+The current default branch, FirstSTAR, is adpated to use [STAR](https://github.com/alexdobin/STAR) to align RNA-Seq reads to a reference genome and [DESeq2](https://www.bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) to run a differential expression analysis.
+It is also adpated to use the [Slurm](https://slurm.schedmd.com/) job scheduler on a compute cluster.

 For more information, see [the RNA-Seq-Toolkit wiki](https://github.com/sgivan/RNA-Seq-Toolkit/wiki/0.-How-to-Use-the-RNA-Seq-Toolkit).